TIBCOSoftware/js-visualize/Readme.md

  - Download this github repo onto your local web server.
 You can use any tool (for example: [MAMP]) that you like.

- - Import the jrs-export.zip file from the resources folder onto the JasperReport Server (admin > server settings > import).
+ - Import the jrs-export.zip file from the resources folder onto the JasperReport Server by logging in as superuser and going to (admin > server settings > import).

  - Run index.html from the pages folder to navigate and view the Visualize.js API code samples.